 September 29: Tito spoke with Matt Underwood, STO's play-by-play announcer, before the game versus the White Sox in this video on FOX Sports Ohio's youtube channel and gave the latest update on Michael.
 "Brant's out there today, he's gonna have a really good work day. and that'll go a long way into what we do tomorrow or the next day and that's exciting because, Brant's so meaningful to everything we do. and just the fact that he's getting better, we're all excited about that. where it goes, nobody knows yet."

-in addition, Bastian's article on indians.com included a blurb that Michael did more running, worked through outfield drills and took part in batting practice on the field, but Francona was non-committal on whether he'd be activated from the DL to appear in a weekend game. "the good part of it is, he's really getting better. you can even tell in his demeanor."
+in addition, Bastian's article on indians.com included a passage that Michael did more running, worked through outfield drills and took part in batting practice on the field, but Francona was non-committal on whether he'd be activated from the DL to appear in a weekend game. "the good part of it is, he's really getting better. you can even tell in his demeanor."

-is Michael a candidate to be on the ALDS roster? "i don't know," Francona admitted in Assenheimer's article on chroniclet.com. "i really don't know. and i don't think it's fair to him to even say that. i just think it's good that he's feeling good enough to get out there and do some things."
+is Michael a candidate to be on the ALDS roster? "i don't know," admitted Francona in Assenheimer's article on chroniclet.com. "i really don't know. and i don't think it's fair to him to even say that. i just think it's good that he's feeling good enough to get out there and do some things."

-when Francona met with the media in his afternoon session, he briefed everyone on how Michael's activation came to be and what the plan for him is going forward.
-Bastian's Pregame Minutiae blog on bastian.mlblogs.com and cleveland.com's youtube video covered it all. "he went out and did his baserunning today and did well. now, what we're going to do is--i just grabbed him a little bit ago--we'll wait until he cools down and gets his treatment, icing and everything, and then i want to sit and talk with him. part of my, i don't know if anxiety is the right word, but he's trying so hard to be a part of what we're doing. and i just want to talk to him at length, because he's got a career ahead of himself. i just want to make sure that we're not putting him in a spot that isn't right. so, we're going to talk for a little bit. that's kind of where we left it and i think he was comfortable with that, too."
+Francona met with the media in the afternoon and briefed everyone on how Michael's activation came to be and what the plan for him is going forward.
+Bastian's Pregame Minutiae blog on bastian.mlblogs.com and cleveland.com's video on youtube covered it all. "he went out and did his baserunning today and did well. now, what we're going to do is--i just grabbed him a little bit ago--we'll wait until he cools down and gets his treatment, icing and everything, and then i want to sit and talk with him. part of my, i don't know if anxiety is the right word, but he's trying so hard to be a part of what we're doing. and i just want to talk to him at length, because he's got a career ahead of himself. i just want to make sure that we're not putting him in a spot that isn't right. so, we're going to talk for a little bit. that's kind of where we left it and i think he was comfortable with that, too."

 |photo courtesy of Chuck Crow via The Plain Dealer|